Sindhi Americans: Demographics

-Originating from the Sindh region of undivided India now in Pakistan,Sindhi Americans belong to either Hindu or Muslim faith.
-Some belong to the Hindu faith, particularly those who migrated from India.
+Originating from the Sindh region of British India now in modern-day Pakistan, Sindhi Americans belong to either Hindu or Muslim faith.
+Some belong to the Hindu faith, particularly those who migrated from the Indian Republic.
 In the 2010 US Census, nearly 7,000 individuals reported Sindhi as their first language.
 The total population of the Sindhi diaspora in the United States is estimated at over 50,000.
 The community is spread out over various U.S. cities, with sizable populations on the eastern coast.

 Culture

 Sindhi festivals such as Cheti Chand are celebrated each year with much fanfare.
-The American Institute of Sindhulogy (AIS) is a non-profit institute of Sindhology in the U.S., dedicated to researching the history and cultural heritage of Sindh as well as its ancient Indus Valley civilisation.
+The American Institute of Sindhulogy (AIS) is a non-profit institute of Sindhology in the U.S., dedicated to researching the history and cultural heritage of Sindh as well as its ancient Indus Valley Civilisation.

 Organizations and politics

 Sindhi Americans are socially and politically active, having formed numerous community and political-oriented organizations.
 They maintain interest in domestic American politics, as well as Sindhi politics and the wider politics of Pakistan.
 The Pakistan Peoples Party has a local chapter in the U.S., in which many Sindhis are involved.
 The World Sindhi Institute is a human rights organization founded in 1997 and is based in Washington, D.C.
-The World Sindhi Congress (WSC) has a U.S chapter which participates in human rights advocacy and the promotion of Sindhi political interests among the diaspora.
+The World Sindhi Congress (WSC) has a U.S. chapter which participates in human rights advocacy and the promotion of Sindhi political interests among the diaspora.
 G. M. Syed Memorial Committee is a group based in Houston, which promotes the ideology of Sindhi nationalist leader G.M.
 Syed.
 There are also Congress-focused lobbying groups such as the Sindhi American Political Action Committee (SAPAC), and the Sindh Monitor.

 In addition, there are multiple community organizations and associations.
 The Sindhi Association of North America (SANA) is one of the largest societies of Sindhis residing in North America.
 Other Sindhi associations include the American British Sindhi Medical Network (ABSMN), and the Alliance of Sindhi Associations of Americas which consists of various state-based associations.